ElowenWangWeiyu/projectile-motion-simulation/README.md

 - `numpy`

 ## License
+## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.